How do they work?

 - you're aged 16 — 19 and qualified below Level 3 (equivalent to two A levels at grades A to C)

-- you're aged 19 — 23 and qualified below Level 2 (equivalent to five GCSEs at grades A* to C)
+- you're aged 19 — 23 and qualified below Level 2 (equivalent to five GCSEs at grades A* to C, or 9 to 4 in the new grading structure for England)

 - you think you'll be ready for employment within six months of starting a traineeship